manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### kibana_version_string

 <!-- example conf kibana_version_string -->
 A server version string to return to Kibana or OpenSearch Dashboards.
-Optional — by default, it's set to an empty value.
+Optional — by default, it's set `7.6.0`.

 Some versions of Kibana and OpenSearch Dashboards expect the server to report a specific version number, and might behave differently depending on it.
 To workaround such issues, you can use this setting, which makes Manticore report a custom version to Kibana or OpenSearch Dashboards.